 Doctors Without Borders (MSF) profiles five key strategies on which government and donors should focus their finances and efforts in order to end the deadly TB epidemic.

-TB is curable numerous challenges exist at every level of TB diagnosis and care—not only in South Africa but around the world, where one person dies every 18 seconds from TB.
+TB is curable, but there are numerous challenges that exist at every level of TB diagnosis and care - not only in South Africa, but around the world, where one person dies every 18 seconds from TB.

 - Toxic Treatment

 - Unidentified TB cases

 - Lack of social support